 There are trust lenders providing trust loans in California to cure family estate problems, with some beneficiaries insisting on selling inherited property – and no one can agree what the property value is, whether the local tax assessor is right or wrong; or whether to sell or not to sell.
 This is most likely one reason, besides saving on property taxes, that many property tax consultants and tax attorneys firmly believe that lawmakers in every state should pass property tax relief bills that make sense.

-It would be advisable for homeowners and beneficiaries inheriting property to go to websites focused on CA Proposition 19, Prop 13, Prop 58, and Proposition 60… such as Michael Wyatt Consulting and Trust and Estate Loans info-sites or irrevocable trust lenders, or perhaps niche California focused property tax relief blogs like this one, Property Tax News.
+It would be advisable for homeowners and beneficiaries inheriting property to go to websites focused on CA Proposition 19, Prop 13, Prop 58, and Proposition 60… such as Trust and Estate Loans info-sites or irrevocable trust lenders, or perhaps niche California focused property tax relief blogs like this one, Property Tax News.
 Which is simply to straighten up and learn more about why property tax relief is crucial to California, and would be an economic life-saver to other states, if they were to surprise everyone and gain some genuine leadership, along the lines of what New York has.
 So the middle class (not just the millionaires) can live in comfort and security.

 As every state in America is now in the throes of a relentless pandemic, with a disastrous affect on businesses and unemployment within local and state economies… lawmakers in every state would be wise to look at passing a property tax relief bill that would give consumers some financial relief, for example as CA Proposition 13 did in beginning in 1978 and Proposition 58 did in the beginning of that Amendment in 1986, giving Californians the ability to transfer parents property taxes.